 • At 11 to 14 years, a cat is considered elderly.

-• When over 15 years old, a cat is considered very old.
+• Over 15 years, a cat is considered very old.

 Cats often live to 20 years, which is 96 years by human standards.